adolgert/CompetingClocks.jl/docs/src/samplers.md

    - control variates?
  * Does it maintain accuracy for extreme distribution parameters or extreme draws?

 Answers to these questions come from understanding how samplers are built.
+A modern description of samplers is in Marchetti [Marchetti:2019].

 ## Series of choices